mkleinma/Team_Project_ComputerVision/README.md

 to keep job running after you disconnect your ssh session, use screen command

+then also start port tunnel for backend on your computer with command ssh -L 5001:localhost:5001 username@wifo5-33.informatik.uni-mannheim.de

 # Documentation
 The Backend revcieves a http request args for the columns and search words to be filtered.